d12frosted/elpa-mirror/gnu/jinx-readme.txt

 	    ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Jinx provides just-in-time spell-checking via [libenchant].
-The package aims to achieve high performance and low resource usage, without impacting your editing experience.
-Overall Jinx should just work out of the box without much intervention.
+Jinx is a fast just-in-time spell-checker for Emacs.
+Jinx highlights misspelled words in the text of the visible portion of the buffer.
+For efficiency, Jinx highlights misspellings lazily, recognizes window boundaries and text folding, if any.
+For example, when unfolding or scrolling, only the newly visible part of the text is checked, if it has not been checked before.
+Each misspelling can then be corrected from a list of dictionary words presented as completion candidates in a list.

+Installing Jinx is straight-forward and configuring takes not much intervention.
+Jinx can safely co-exist with Emacs's built-in spell-checker.

-Jinx highlights misspellings lazily only in the visible part of the text.
-The window boundaries and text folding are taken into account.
-Jinx binds directly to the native libenchant API, such that process communication with a backend Aspell process can be avoided.
-Libenchant is widely used as spell-checking API by text editors and supports [Nuspell], [Hunspell], [Aspell] and a few lesser known backends.
-Jinx automatically compiles and loads the native module at startup.
+Jinx's high performance and low resource usage comes from directly calling the widely-used API of the Enchant library (see [libenchant]).
+Jinx automatically compiles `jinx-mod.c' and loads the dynamic module at startup.
+By binding directly to the native Enchant API, Jinx avoids the slower backend process communication with Aspell.
+Thanks to the Enchant API, this method is widely used by other text editors and supports [Nuspell], [Hunspell], [Aspell] and a few lesser known backends.

-Jinx supports multiple languages in a buffer at the same time via the `jinx-languages' customization variable.
-It offers flexible settings to ignore misspellings via faces (`jinx-exclude-faces' and `jinx-include-faces'), regular expressions (`jinx-exclude-regexps') and programmable predicates.
-Jinx comes preconfigured for the most important major modes.
+Jinx supports spell-checking multiple languages in the same buffer.
+See the `jinx-languages' variable to customize for multiple languages.
+Jinx can flexibly ignore misspellings via faces (`jinx-exclude-faces' and `jinx-include-faces'), regular expressions (`jinx-exclude-regexps'), and programmable predicates.
+Jinx comes preconfigured for the most important Emacs major modes.
+For modes listed in `jinx-camel-modes' composite words in camelCase and PascalCase are accepted.

 [libenchant] <https://abiword.github.io/enchant/>